 In the sense that we are talking about here, the term “spiritual parent” will reference a person who takes on one or more of the spiritual roles of a parent in the life of another.

-So, if it is proper to say that the main job of any “parent” whether biological, adoptive, orf72de5e23e4ca9708aa7519051e4138a “spiritual”, is to be something of a representative of God to their child, then I hope, pray and dream that by the time I die, there are dozens, or hundreds, or even more who think of me as a “Spiritual father.”
+So, if it is proper to say that the main job of any “parent” whether biological, adoptive, or “spiritual”, is to be something of a representative of God to their child, then I hope, pray and dream that by the time I die, there are dozens, or hundreds, or even more who think of me as a “Spiritual father.”

 However, there is still one more item I wish to clear up.